smartlogic/BohConf/README.md

 ## Updating the cache

-Before committing, run `bin/update-manifest` to update the cache manifest.
+Before committing (step 1), run `bin/update-manifest` to update the cache manifest.
 This will ensure people with an offline copy will get the update.
 I recommend using a tool like [live](http://github.com/ngauthier/nicks-toolbox/blob/master/live) to run it on file system changes.

+### Pages not updating locally?

 Sometimes the appcache gets stuck.
 In chrome visit [chrome://appcache-internals/](chrome://appcache-internals/) to clear it manually.